 The right semi-custom software can provide many of the benefits of a fully custom solution but at a much lower price point.

-For example, often the price of a fully custom software solution for a construction contractor is between $80,000 and $200,000.
+For example, often the price of a fully custom software solution can be between $80,000 and $200,000.
 Now, for many companies, the benefits and ROI that a fully custom software solution will provide make it the right choice.

 However, some companies are not in a position to get a fully custom solution.
 But they can get a semi-custom solution for a fraction of the cost of a fully custom solution.
 And it will provide many of the benefits of a fully custom solution.